 - 3.1.
 The Levy Rules set out the formula for calculating a Risk Based Levy in Rule C2-C3.
 IR is one element of that formula. - 3.2.
 Broadly, IR is calculated by: - 3.2.1.
-Gathering financial information about an employer (and if information is submitted that satisfies the test for Employers who cannot be assessed by financial means, skip to step 3.2.9 below); - 3.2.2.
-Using that information to allocate an employer to a scorecard (for employers who are CRA Rated or Industry Specific, as explained in paragraph 4 below, skip to step 3.2.5 below)
+Gathering financial information about an employer (and if information is submitted that satisfies the test for Employers who cannot be assessed by financial means, skip to step 3.2.9 below). - 3.2.2.
+Using that information to allocate an employer to a scorecard (for employers who are CRA Rated or Industry Specific, as explained in paragraph 4 below, skip to step 3.2.5 below).

 - 3.2.3.
-Applying elements of the financial information against a list of variables contained within the scorecards, to calculate a factor for each variable; - 3.2.4.
-Applying any variations to those factors, for example: - (a) mortgage exclusion certificates to disapply the mortgage age variable - (b) adjusting the factors to recognise parental strength - 3.2.5.
-Combining the factors, or for CRA Rated or Industry Specific employers, using the relevant rating or letter grade score, at the end of each month to create a score; - 3.2.6.
-Averaging the 12 monthly scores to create a single score, except that in the Levy Year 2018/2019 only each of the Monthly Scores from October 2017 to March 2018 will be used to create a single score; - 3.2.7.
+Applying elements of the financial information against a list of variables contained within the scorecards, to calculate a factor for each variable. - 3.2.4.
+Applying any variations to those factors, for example: - (a) mortgage exclusion certificates to disapply the mortgage age variable; - (b) adjusting the factors to recognise parental strength. - 3.2.5.
+Combining the factors, or for CRA Rated or Industry Specific employers, using the relevant rating or letter grade score, at the end of each month to create a score. - 3.2.6.
+Averaging the 12 monthly scores to create a single score. - 3.2.7.
 Applying that single score against the levy bands specified in the Levy Rules, to ascertain which levy band the employer belongs in. - 3.2.8.
 The levy rate for that levy band is then the IR for that employer. - 3.2.9.
 If the employer is one who meets the test as being unable to be assessed by financial means, assign the levy rate applicable to levy band 1.